Pacific International University: Criticism and controversy

 The university had an administrative office but no campus, so did not offer physical classes on site.
 It offered correspondence education and franchised some of its degree programs to other colleges in Australia.

 There were no minimum educational requirements to apply for certificate courses other than two references, one academic and one church related.
 Undergraduate degrees required high school graduation for admission, although exceptions could be made for advanced experience.
 The admission requirements for junior master's degrees was a bachelor's degree, and admission to senior master's degrees required a junior master's degree.
 Most doctoral degrees required a master's degree for admission.
 The fees ranged up to 2,500-3,000 USD for a Doctor of Theological Studies degree.

 The university had no recognized accreditation.
 The university noted it "is in good standing with the American Accrediting Association of Theological Institutions, Inc. (North Carolina) and is also a member of the Association of Christian Colleges and Theological Schools (Louisiana)," but for legal reasons made it known that "these memberships do NOT constitute accreditation by the U.S. Office of Education."
 These accreditations were not recognized by government or accredited institutions because these accreditation agencies were not recognized by the United States Department of Education or the Council for Higher Education Accreditation.

-The web site listed faculty, but did not mention where the staff received their doctorates, what subjects they specialized in, and whether they were associate professors or have full professorships.
-Moreover, Baugh received a Ph.D. from Pacific International University in the Fall of 1989.